 Our Destiny 2: Masterworks guide contains everything you need to know about these brand new rewards first introduced with the Curse of Osiris DLC.

-It’s safe to say that Destiny 2’s community has had a gripe with duplicate Legendary weapons for quite some time.
-Apart from dismantling a weapon you already own for Legendary Shards, there’s no joy or excitement when you land the same reward again and again.
+It’s safe to say that Destiny 2’s community has had a gripe with duplicate Legendary weapons and armour for quite some time.
+Apart from dismantling gear you already own for Legendary Shards, there’s no joy or excitement when you land the same reward again and again.

-Bungie’s attempt at remedying this is through Masterwork weapons.
-These are duplicate weapons with a unique twist - they have a somewhat random stat buff.
+Bungie’s attempt at remedying this is through Masterwork weapons and armour.
+These are duplicate rewards with a unique twist - they have a somewhat random stat buff.
 It’s a system that’s currently in its infancy, but Bungie will be working on it over time to make sure that loot grind is just that much sweeter.

 Below we’ve broken down everything you need to know about the Masterworks system, including what they are, how they work and tips for getting hold of Masterwork Cores.